PrajwalAmte/Sign_Language_Recognition/README.md

 This project is licensed under the MIT License.
 Refer to the `LICENSE` file for more information.

 Feel free to contribute and adapt this project to enhance accessibility and communication for individuals using American Sign Language.

-## License

-This project is licensed under the MIT License.
-Refer to the `LICENSE` file for more information.

-Feel free to contribute and adapt this project to enhance accessibility and communication for individuals using American Sign Language.